2001: A Space Odyssey (novel): Plot summary

-As Poole is removing the unit he is killed when his pod accelerates into him, crushing him.
+As Poole is replacing the unit, he is killed when his pod accelerates into him, crushing him.
 Bowman, uncertain of Hal's role therein, decides to wake the other three astronauts, and therefore quarrels with Hal, with Hal refusing to obey his orders.
 Bowman threatens to disconnect him if his orders are not obeyed, and Hal relents.
 As Bowman begins to awaken his colleagues, he hears Hal open both airlocks into space, releasing the ship's internal atmosphere.
 From a sealed emergency shelter, Bowman gains a spacesuit and re-enters the ship, where he shuts down Hal's consciousness, leaving intact only his autonomic functions, and manually re-establishes contact with Earth.
 He then learns that his mission is to explore Iapetus, in the hope of contacting the society that buried the monolith on the Moon.
-Bowman learns that Hal had begun to feel guilty at keeping the purpose of the mission from him and Poole, against his stated mission of gathering information and reporting it fully; and when threatened with disconnection, he panicked and defended himself out of a belief that his very existence was at stake, having no concept of sleep.
+Bowman learns that Hal had begun to feel guilty at keeping the purpose of the mission from him and Poole, against his stated mission of gathering information and reporting it fully; and when threatened with disconnection, he panicked and defended himself out of a belief that his very existence was at stake, having no concept of sleep and that one may waken from it.
+Hal had feared that his disconnection meant death.

 Bowman spends months on the ship alone, slowly approaching Iapetus.
 During his approach, he gradually notices a small black spot on the surface of Iapetus, and later finds it identical in shape to TMA-1, only much larger.
 The scientists on Earth name this monolith "TMA-2", which Bowman identifies as a double misnomer because it is not in the Tycho crater and gives off no magnetic anomaly.
 When Bowman approaches the monolith, it opens and pulls in Bowman's pod.
 Before he vanishes, Mission Control hears him proclaim: "The thing's hollow – it goes on forever – and – oh my God! – it's full of stars!"